Rehabilitation after COVID-19: Approach

 There is limited data regarding rehabilitation after COVID-19 due to the recent nature of the disease.
 The general pulmonary rehabilitation method based on 4S principle (simple, safe, satisfy, save) has been proposed in China for pulmonary rehabilitation, particularly in individuals who were admitted to ICU.
-A recent study concluded that a six week respiratory rehabilitation program improves respiratory function and quality of life as well as decreases anxiety in older individuals with COVID-19.
+A recent study concluded that a six-week respiratory rehabilitation program improves respiratory function and quality of life as well as decreases anxiety in older individuals with COVID-19.
 Early active mobilization has been recommended by one study for improving muscle strength and mobility after discharge from hospital in individuals with COVID-19.

-For individuals experiencing post-COVID fatigue, an approach based upon recommendations for chronic fatigue syndrome is recommended.
+For individuals experiencing post-COVID fatigue, an approach based upon recommendations for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is recommended.
 There is some early support for this approach.
 For example, a 7-week virtual rehabilitation course developed by Bradford District Care NHS Foundation Trust supported people to improve their sleep, manage energy levels (e.g. by striking a balance between rest and activity using pacing), optimise their breathing and manage stress.
 A study evaluating the service found that patients completing the course significantly improved their quality of life.
 However, although quality of life was improved, it did not return to pre-COVID levels for the majority of patients.
 These findings suggest that post-COVID syndrome is likely to be a long-term condition that requires ongoing rehabilitation.